notSoti/DynoHunt/README.md

 - **dm_handler.py**: Main hunt logic and key validation
 - **discord_logger.py**: Optional activity logging and monitoring
 - **staff_commands.py**: Administrative commands and statistics

+### Automatic Tree Synchronization

+The bot implements an efficient command tree synchronization system to minimize Discord API calls.
+Here's how it works:

+1. On startup, the bot generates a SHA-256 hash of all registered commands and their properties
+2. This hash is stored in a `tree.hash` file in the project root
+3. On subsequent startups, a new hash is generated and compared with the stored one
+4. Commands are only synced with Discord's API if the hash has changed
+5. This ensures that API calls for command registration are only made when necessary

+This system is particularly useful during development when you're frequently restarting the bot, as it prevents unnecessary API calls and helps avoid Discord's rate limits.

 ## Development